Burton & Taylor: Production

 Costume designer Susannah Buxton only recreated two of Taylor's outfits, the gown worn during Private Lives and Taylor's birthday dress.
 The rest of the clothes Buxton created for Bonham Carter to wear were made from freelance tailors based on Bonham Carter's interpretation of the character, and designed to tone her look down subtly so it did not distract.
-Though Taylor was known for her jewellery, Buxton did not design much jewelry for Bonham Carter as she was afraid it would distract the audience if she wore as much as Taylor did.
+Though Taylor was known for her jewellery, Buxton didn't design much jewelry for Bonham Carter as she was afraid it would distract the audience if she wore as much as Taylor did.
 Therefore, she only copied two pieces of jewellery Taylor was known for, a Cartier bracelet and a pair of diamond earrings.
 For Dominic West as Richard Burton, Buxton sourced vintage suits and made one that would lend Burton's silhouette to West.
 As West was much younger during the filming than Burton was during the events portrayed, West's clothing ensembles had to be chosen in order to give him the "same strong, masculine and distinguished air" as Burton, such as double-breasted suits to broaden West's shoulders and accentuate his height.